2011 IZOD IndyCar World Championship: Reactions

 Driver Marco Andretti withdrew from The Celebrity Apprentice, which started taping days after the incident, and was replaced by his father Michael, team principal of Andretti Autosport.

 On December 9, 2011, IndyCar decided that they were not going to return to Las Vegas for the 2012 season.
-Randy Bernard expressed reluctance to return to the speedway following Wheldon's death, despite the insistence of Speedway Motorsports, Inc. president Bruton Smith (who owns the track in Las Vegas as well as three other tracks used by the IndyCar series) for the series to honor its three-year contract with the track.
+Randy Bernard expressed reluctance to return to the speedway following Wheldon's death, despite the insistence of Speedway Motorsports, Inc. president Bruton Smith (who owned the track in Las Vegas as well as three other tracks used by the IndyCar series) for the series to honor its three-year contract with the track.
 As of that date, the investigation into the accident was still ongoing.
 IndyCar was holding back on the release of its 2012 schedule until the investigation concluded.
 The IndyCar series also conducted an investigation into whether or not the series should continue racing on high-banked ovals such as Las Vegas and Texas Motor Speedway in Denton, Texas.
 Texas had been one of the staples of the IndyCar series since 1997 and had yet to be confirmed for 2012 prior to the Las Vegas race in 2011.
-Indycar's future at high-banked ovals was in jeopardy pending the results of the investigation.
+IndyCar's future at high-banked ovals was in jeopardy pending the results of the investigation.
 Texas was eventually placed on the 2012 schedule.

 The series went to new restrictions on restarts.
 IndyCar announced that restarts would only be single-file in 2012, rather than double-file as they had been the previous season.

+Apart from Dan Wheldon, this became the last IndyCar race for several drivers, although unofficially, as the race was erased from the record books.
+All of them had been involved in the crash; 2003 CART champion Paul Tracy and Tomas Scheckter elected to stop driving, with Tracy citing the crash as a major factor in his decision.
+Davey Hamilton transitioned into team ownership for 2012, and while he denied at first to have retired, he would never make another IndyCar start.
+2004 Indianapolis 500 winner Buddy Rice, Vítor Meira and Alex Lloyd also made their last start at Vegas, after all three of them failed in their efforts to find a seat in the following years.

+After losing an IndyCar ride for 2012 at the last minute, Jay Howard would not start another IndyCar race for six years until the 2017 Indianapolis 500, one year before Danica Patrick's return to the race in her last professional motorsports competition; both would crash out of their respective races.
+One year after the crash, Mike Conway pulled out of the final event of the 2012 season at the high-speed Auto Club Speedway and gave up on oval racing, citing the death of Dan Wheldon, as well as two major crashes at Indianapolis, as the main reasons behind his decision.